LaShawnSykes/Group1-Project3/README.md

 1. Run the Jupyter notebook:
 jupyter notebook

-2. Open the `Neural_Newsroom.ipynb` notebook and run all cells.
+2. Open the `NeuralNewInterface.ipynb` notebook and run all cells.

 3. The Gradio interface will launch, allowing you to enter a topic, choose language and sorting options, and specify the number of articles to fetch.